Is your home or apartment ready for the upcoming winter months?

 - Have your furnace inspected.
-Since your heating system will probably be running constantly throughout the winter, you should have it inspected annually to help if run efficiently and prevent CO from entering your home.
+Since your heating system will probably be running constantly throughout the winter, you should have it inspected annually to help it run efficiently and prevent CO from entering your home.
 Also remember to change out your HVAC filters every month.

 - Inspect the insulation in your attic and crawlspaces.
 Warm air rises and leaves the house through the roof, so you should focus on insulation in your ceilings.
 Insulating the crawlspaces will help keep your floors warm.

 - Allow for ventilation.
-Proper attic ventilation, adequate attic insulation, and a tight air barrier between the attic and the interior of the house will work together to prevent ice dams.
+Proper attic ventilation, adequate attic insulation and a tight air barrier between the attic and the interior of the house will work together to prevent ice dams.

 - Use window sheet kits.
 If you don't have double-paned or storm windows pick up a plastic-film sheet kit from your local hardware store.
 These will only last one season, but they do help with energy efficiency and are able to halt the cold flow of winter drafts.
 Try these updates to help make windows energy efficient:

 - Apply weather stripping.
 Add weather stripping to doors and caulk window gaps.
 Make sure all windows are locked to keep out as much cold air as possible.

 - Insulate pipes.
-Pipes located in attics, crawl spaces, basements, and near outer walls can be susceptible to freezing in extreme temperatures.
+Pipes located in attics, crawl spaces, basements and near outer walls can be susceptible to freezing in extreme temperatures.
 Insulate to help prevent your pipes from freezing.
 When the forecast calls for unusually cold temperatures:

 - Let water drip from hot and cold faucets overnight.

-- Keeping cabinet doors open to allow warm air to circulate in places like below sinks.
+- Keep cabinet doors open to allow warm air to circulate in places like below sinks.
 If you open the cabinet doors, be sure to remove anything inside the cabinets that may pose a safety to hazard to children, such as household cleaners.

 - Finally, consult your local utility company about an energy assessment to determine where your home is losing energy and what energy-smart investments would make sense.